nodejs/node-eps/xxx-package-module-property.md

 `require('pkgName').x`, with the `module` and `main` properties applying respectively.

-In the case where a package publicly exposes sub-modules, it would need to document that the CommonJS and ES Module sources are at different paths - `import {x} from 'pkgName/submodule.js'` and
+In most cases, a package aiming to provide a solid baseline support of Node versions likely need only ship CommonJS modules, there is no rush on this deprecation path.

+A package aiming to support modern NodeJS versions only, can then ship ES modules without backwards compatibility just like using any other language feature like classes or arrow functions.

+The mixed case then applies to packages with a wide support base, that want to specifically expose ES modules to certain users.
+In such an edge case situation, package authors could specially document their separate ES module sub module require interface:

+`import {x} from 'pkgName/submodule.js'` for CommonJS and `import {x} from 'pkgName/es/submodule.js'` for the ES module variant.

-`import {x} from 'pkgName/cjs/submodule.js'`.
-Or simply a `.js` and `.mjs` variant, this being the author's preference.
+Alternatively simply a `.js` and `.mjs` variant, this being the author's preference.

 ## 4.2 Package Boundary Detection